 Sackville Street, Thrapston, Northants

-A striking design, the high-pitched roof form a type popular for smaller parish churches in the mid-1960s.
-The church is prominently located in the street, and the internal arrangement is well thought out and functional.
+A striking design, the high-pitched roof form a type popular for smaller churches in the mid-1960s.
+The church is prominently located in the street, and the internal arrangement is well thought out.

 The church is built of red brick and local stone to those parts visible from the west.
 The roof is of very steep pitch clad in concrete pantiles.
 To the west an open porch is recessed beneath the main gable, with blind splayed wings, with flat felted roofs, to either side; combined with the roof this gives a very striking form to the church.
 The whole of the west gable is glazed.
 The wings contain ancillary spaces of a chapel and storeroom to the north and a ‘crying room’ to the south.
 The rear side of both wings are fully glazed but the other external sides are without windows.
 The church has flat roofed aisles with continuous bands of high-level glazing.
 A further flat roofed block (probably a later extension), containing sacristy, WC and a lobby, project from the southeast corner.
 The sanctuary has three tall windows to either side (one on the north side is blocked) and the main east wall is blind.